Dukinfield: Administrative history

 Dukinfield was historically a township in the ancient parish of Stockport, which formed part of the Macclesfield Hundred of Cheshire.
 From the 17th century onwards, parishes were gradually given various civil functions under the poor laws, in addition to their original ecclesiastical functions.
 In some cases, including Stockport, the civil functions were exercised by each township separately rather than the parish as a whole.
-In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so Dukinfield became a civil parish.
+In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws and so Dukinfield became a civil parish.

 In its north-eastern corner, the township included a large part of the town of Stalybridge, which rapidly developed during the industrial revolution.
-In 1828 a body of improvement commissioners was established to administer a newly defined Stalybridge district, which straddled the three townships of Dukinfield and Stayley in Cheshire and Ashton-under-Lyne in Lancashire.
+In 1828, a body of improvement commissioners was established to administer a newly defined Stalybridge district, which straddled the three townships of Dukinfield and Stayley in Cheshire, and Ashton-under-Lyne in Lancashire.

 In 1857, the remainder of the Dukinfield township outside the Stalybridge district was made a local board district, administered by an elected local board.
 Later that year, the Stalybridge commissioners' district was incorporated to become a municipal borough.

 Local board districts were reconstituted as urban districts under the Local Government Act 1894.
-The 1894 Act also directed that civil parishes could no longer straddle district or borough boundaries, and so Dukinfield parish lost its territory within the borough of Stalybridge.
-The boundary between Dukinfield and neighbouring Aston-under-Lyne to the north was adjusted in 1898 to follow the modern course of the River Tame; previously the boundary had followed the more meandering pre-industrial revolution course of the river, which had been altered as various mills and urban development had been laid out along the river's banks.
+The 1894 act also directed that civil parishes could no longer straddle district or borough boundaries, and so Dukinfield parish lost its territory within the borough of Stalybridge.
+The boundary between Dukinfield and neighbouring Ashton-under-Lyne to the north was adjusted in 1898, to follow the modern course of the river Tame; previously, the boundary had followed the more meandering pre-industrial revolution course of the river, which had been altered as various mills and urban development had been laid out along the river's banks.

 Dukinfield Urban District was incorporated in 1899 to become a municipal borough.
 The borough council was granted a coat of arms in 1900.
 The council subsequently built Dukinfield Town Hall on King Street to serve as its headquarters, which was completed in 1901.
 The borough was expanded in 1936, gaining part of the civil parish of Matley, which was abolished.

 The borough of Dukinfield was abolished in 1974 under the Local Government Act 1972.
 The area became part of the Metropolitan Borough of Tameside in Greater Manchester.